 - Calcium can be deposited in the kidneys, causing calculi.

 - Stunted growth, malformed teeth and mental impairment can develop if untreated in childhood.

 - Over-treatment with vitamin D can cause hypercalcaemia and renal impairment.

 - The regular monitoring required to ensure appropriate calcium levels means that the prognosis is challenging for many people.
-This may improve if synthetic PTH becomes widely available.

 - Regular review and blood monitoring programmes within the GP setting are likely to be beneficial.

 Close monitoring of patients undergoing thyroid or neck surgery, radiotherapy to the neck or chest and chemotherapy treatment for symptoms and signs of hypocalcaemia.

 Hans SK, Levine SN; Hypoparathyroidism.
 StatPearls Publishing, 2020.

 Clarke BL, Brown EM, Collins MT, et al; Epidemiology and Diagnosis of Hypoparathyroidism.
 J Clin Endocrinol Metab.
 2016 Jun101(6):2284-99. doi: 10.1210/jc.2015-3908.
 Epub 2016 Mar 4.